zzzprojects/Eval-SQL.NET/docs2/pages/troubleshooting/sql-server-regex.md

 ### Problem

-You need to perform a rule validation or search with a condition to find valid/invalid rows but "LIKE" and "PATHINDEX" limitations don't cover your requirements:
+You need to perform a rule validation or search with a condition to find valid/invalid rows but "LIKE" and "PATINDEX" limitations don't cover your requirements:

  - Find customer with invalid email
  - Find customer with invalid phone